An Interview with the Woman Who Coined "Femtech" - Ida Tin

 At Junto Health we were lucky to have the chance to speak with the woman who coined the term “femtech”, Ida Tin, who is the CEO and co-founder of the female health application Clue.

 Clue was founded in Berlin, Germany in 2013 when this technology movement first began to rise and has since grown its membership and reach.
 With a belief that “connected mobile technology is the future of female health”, Clue enables users to share information regarding menstrual cycles with partners, family, and friends.
 Ida took time to explain why this was an important aspect of the app’s design, and also how Clue is continuing to grow.

-Junto Health (JH): Where did the inspiration to develop Clue come from?
-How did the you and you co-founder Hans decide to work together on such a venture?
+Where did the inspiration to develop Clue come from?
+How did you and your co-founder Hans decide to work together on such a venture?

 Ida Tin (IT): Personal experience was really the reason I developed Clue.
 Reproductive health is an incredibly foundational and central part of our lives, but there’s a real lack of clarity for women over this generally.
 That starts the moment a woman has her first period and manages that part of her life and continues as she chooses if and what birth control method to use.
 When I was about 30 the pill wasn’t working well for me and I realized that there had been little innovation in this space for the past 50 years.

 Reproductive health is something that concerns both men and women.
 It is an instrumental part of both mine and Hans’ life - as my partner, and now the father of my children.
 He was, and is, as passionate about Clue as me - it therefore seemed natural that he would be part of this venture.

 Did you always plan on working in healthcare technology?

 IT: I have always been curious about women's health and was a Quantified Self person (someone who incorporates technology and data analysis into their daily life) long before I knew the term.
 These were the drivers to launch Clue - an app that could clue people in with personalized health data to give them awareness of the unique patterns in their bodies and their cycles.